SilbigerLab/Mesocosm_User_Manual/Rmd_Chapters/03-system_details.rmd

 * Normal High Tide operating water level is approximately 12.5"H for a total water volume of 14.37 gal per tank (total of 287.4 gal to fill the available 20 tanks).
 * Normal Low Tide operating water level is approximately 4"H for a total water volume of 4.60 gal per tank (92.0 gal total for the 20-tank-system).
 * Excess water drained to the sump at low tide is 9.77 gal per tank (195.4 gal total for the 20-tank-system).
-* Normal sump operating water level is 7" water in the filter cell compartment, which has an approximate volume of 82.32 gal.
+* Normal sump operating water level is 7" water in the filter cell compartment, about 2 inches above the three carbon filters.
+The sump at this level has an approximate volume of 82.32 gal.
 Sump freeboard volume (max before overflow) is 107.39 gal.
 * Secondary sump available volume is 250 gal.
 To operate from a High Tide water level to a Low Tide water level, excess water must be redirected to the secondary sump to accomodate the excess volume (see below).
 * Aquaria drain pipe is in line with a 30 gal sump pump, which will draw water from the aquaria drain line and pump water to the sump.
+* Outflow water from the tanks feeds down to the outside underground sump pump, then into to the filtration system inside the Citrus Hall Field Room.
+* Water pumped into the Field Room flows through three 50um bag filters and eight matala mesh filters before overflowing into the main holding reservoir.
+Reservoir water is pumped through three carbon filters, a UV sterilizer, and chiller, then either back into the holding reservoir or to the tanks.
+    * Biological and Mechanical Filtration: Water from the Mesocosm tanks is pumped into the sump while passing through three 50um bag filters and eight matala mesh filters (high and low density) to pick up debris.
+These filters have an accumulated biofilm to biologically filter the water before entering the sump and returning to the tanks.
+    * Chemical and Mechanical Filtration: Water in the sump is pulled through three carbon filters with mesh filter sleeves and pumped into a UV sterilizer before entering the sump and returning to the tanks.
+* Water directed toward the tanks has two potential inflow ports (one constant flow and one controlled by a solenoid) and two potential outflow ports (one overflow port and one controlled by a manual open/close needle valve to adjust tank volume)
 * Sump is in line with a secondary holding tank for sump overflow at Low Tide.
     * 195.4 gal returning to sump in a Low Tide scenario will be split between the main and secondary sumps so that water level is the same in each.
 * **Total system water volume should not exceed 390 gal - ideal water volume for this scenario is 375 gal total throughout the system**